preciofishbone/OmniaDocsG2/roadmap/index.rst

 * Support site design for Teams.
 * Improved approval process for Teamwork.

-...and many other small improvements and bug fixes.
+...and many other small improvements.